-Use of management's expert in the determination of employee future benefits.
+• Use of management's expert in the determination of employee future benefits.
+Determined by an actuary contracted by HRM.

 Fees and timing

 Fees and assumptions

 In determining the fees for our services, we have considered the nature, extent and timing of our planned audit procedures as described above.
 Our fee analysis has been reviewed with and agreed upon by management.